Aranyaka is a mythographic tale re-written through a feminist lens, weaving pre-Vedic concepts with lessons gathered from Aranya.

 “Within each living scintilla, there is great fidelity to life, and great reluctance to die.
 In aranya, there is great violence, but no violation.”Aranyaka, 9

 Visual and Mythic References

 Aranyaka’s genius lies in its duality, presented as one.
 It subverts patriarchal myths and simultaneously encapsulates pre-Vedic conceptual lore within story and art.
 A concept is embedded in each page of the story.
 They are wide-ranging and referenced from the Upanishads to the Vedas.
 Amruta Patil’s art contains elements borrowed from various ancient histories and mythologies.
 Weaver’s character is designed with elements from the statue of the Dancing girl from the Harappan Civilisation.
 Katyayini herself is referenced from the trope of the Village Goddess.
 Moreover, The Fig embodies elements of the Bhakti poet Karaikal Ammaiyar.
 Several stills in the book also use Meso-American and Egyptian mythological references.

 Art and Design

-The art is an embodiment of the writing.
+Art is an embodiment of writing.
 Animal and plant motifs recur as metaphors for the human character.
-The panther signifies Katyayani’s alter ego and sparrows feeding on grain signifies a search for wisdom.
-Concepts like analysis (Sankhya), synthesis (Yoga), love (Prema), non-duality (Advaita), duality (Dvaita) are explained through art.
+The panther signifies Katyayani’s alter ego and sparrows feeding on grain signify a search for wisdom.
+Concepts like analysis (Sankhya), synthesis (Yoga), love (Prema), non-duality (Advaita), and duality (Dvaita) are explained through art.
 And pages turn into tapestries of single colour palettes and signs.
 A careful and loving reader can discern these elements within the graphic narrative.